victorsand/ledmatrix/pi-server/README.md

 #### Returns (JSON):
 ```
 {
-	id: [UUID of the message, used to remove message from the queue later],
+	id: [UUID of the added message, used to remove message from the queue later],
 	recurringMessages: [Array with the recurring messages currently on the server],
 	error: [Error message]
 }